-This action develops trust and, suddenly, you are seen as industry thought leaders.
+This action develops trust.
+Suddenly, you are seen as industry thought leaders.
 All the information is already out in the open, so you are not risking much.
-But if they thank you, it shows they do not threaten you, and there is a good chance their customers will take a closer look at you.
-If on the other hand they ignore you, the market will note your kindness and their actions will also be noted.
+But if they thank you, it shows they do not threaten you.
+And there is a good chance their customers will take a closer look at you.
+If on the other hand they ignore you, the market will note your kindness.
+Their actions will also be noted.
 Pack your congratulatory message with keywords, and it will help you appear in Google searches.

 Let’s hope they’re looking at you too